This page provides a summary of our contract with NYU. Read below to understand your rights and benefits as a graduate

 - The union administers a childcare fund that increases annually, from $100,000 in 2020 to $325,000 by 2026.
-The fund is distributed annually (per the calendar year) to support working parents and guardians of dependents under the age of 6.
-If you’ve or will work a union job in 2016 and are part of a family with children under 6, save your receipts!
+The fund is distributed annually (per the calendar year) to support working parents and guardians of dependents.
 You can check out how the application works here.

 If the conditions of the contract are not met, there is an arbitration procedure described in our agreement with NYU that we need to follow (Article XX).

 - Contact the union stewards as soon as possible after you notice a grievance, since we must start the grievance procedure within 15 business days except in cases of harassment or discrimination (not including Saturdays, Sundays and university holidays).

 - Connect with department via GSOC-UAW rep: The first step is always to informally discuss the grievance with the appropriate faculty member or administrator in the department/unit.
-The graduate worker can do this by themselves, or ask a Union representative to come with them.
-If the grievance is not adjusted within ten days to the worker’s satisfaction, the Union will help to appeal the grievance further.
+The graduate worker should do this with a GSOC-UAW representative.
+If the grievance is not addressed within 10 days to the worker’s satisfaction, we will help to appeal the grievance further.

 - If the grievance involves more than one student worker, the Union can start a collective grievance procedure.
 Please see the contract for details, or contact us, if you have questions!

 For information about non-discrimination, sexual abuse, and termination, see Articles XIVB,C.